ccshao/nimfa/README.rst

 Note
 ============
-NMF for metacells analysis is baisng on nimfa 1.0 with modification for cophenetic coefficient.
+NMF for metacells analysis is baisng on **nimfa 1.0** with modifications for cophenetic coefficient.

 Notification